mattpolzin/OpenAPIKit/documentation/migration_guides/v5_migration_guide.md

 `Parameter`, convenience constructors like `ParameterContext.header` (and similar for the other locations) no longer make sense and have been removed.
 You must also specify the schema or content, e.g. `ParameterContext.header(schema: .string)`.

+### Parameter Styles
+There are no breaking changes for the `OpenAPIKit30` module (OAS 3.0.x specification) in this section.

+A new `cookie` style has been added.
+Code that exhaustively switches on the `OpenAPI.Parameter.SchemaContext.Style` enum will need to be updated.

 ### Errors
 Some error messages have been tweaked in small ways.
 If you match on the